propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.12 - 2021-06-07 =
+* Updated currency exchange cron due to existing API no longer being available, plus multiple other enhancements and optimisations surrounding storing currencies
+* Added new filter 'propertyhive_show_tab_counts' to turn off counts in tabs on property and contact recoods
+* Added new filter 'propertyhive_features_autocomplete' to disable features autocomplete functionality
+* Corrected plugin update warning showing when an active license key exists but was due to renew in 30 days or less
+* Corrected Elementor Street View widget not working

 = 1.5.11 - 2021-06-01 =
 * Added new 'Property Hive-Only Mode' on user profiles making it possible to hide standard WP functionality and promote Property Hive functionality making it easier for negotiators wishing to use Property Hive as their primary estate agency CRM